Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

-Legal marijuana is coming to New York.
+Legal marijuana has arrived New York.
 But is it coming to a town near you?

-The NY Marijuana Regulation and Taxation Act (MRTA) provides municipalities with an opt-out clause for specific provisions.
-That means over 1,500 communities across the state have until December 31st, 2021, to decide if they’ll allow dispensaries and consumption lounges within their borders.
-Municipalities can also accept one type of business and opt out of the other.
+The NY Marijuana Regulation and Taxation Act (MRTA) provided municipalities with an opt-out clause for specific provisions.
+That means over 1,500 communities across the state had until December 31st, 2021, to decide if they would allow dispensaries and consumption lounges within their borders.
+Municipalities could also accept one type of business and opt out of the other.

 So who’s opting in, who’s undecided, and who’s opting out of allowing dispensaries and consumption sites in their towns.
 More importantly, what do these decisions mean for New Yorkers?